Stage 5 on the financial wellness roadmap is financial freedom.

 Imagine having the home of your dreams and not worrying about paying your mortgage, being able to travel freely, and early retirement because you have enough money not to have to work another day in your life.
 Of course, you can continue to work, but only because it makes you feel good and not because you need money.

 More Free Time

 It’s important to understand that money isn’t what makes you feel rich.
 It’s the freedom that comes from having money that enables you to pursue whatever it is that brings you joy and happiness.

 The true goal of financial freedom is to give you more choices to live your life and spend your days.
 You regain back your time to be more of who you are and free of financial distractions.

 Purposeful Work, Not “Retirement”

 Being financially free gives you the ability to choose work that matters to you.
 It doesn’t mean you stop working altogether.
-In fact, working on your important projects and with people you enjoy can support your wellbeing.
+Working on your important projects and with people you enjoy can support your wellbeing.
 At this point in your journey, you should have a good idea of your life goals.
-Now, you have the time and resources to fully embrace them.
+Now, you have the time and resources to embrace them fully.

 It means no longer working at a job or doing work for financial reasons.
 You’re choosing to do work because it interests you and aligns with your values.

 But you certainly can retire indefinitely sitting on a beach chair staring out into the horizon.